-By Air.
-The nearest airport is Jaipur Airport.
+The nearest airport is Jaipur International Airport (JAI).
 It is located at a distance of 200-210 km from the town.
 It is the primary airport that serves Jaipur and the nearby areas.
 Interestingly, the Jaipur International Airport was declared as the best airport in the world in the category of handling 2 to 5 million passengers during 2015 and 2016.

 On 29th December 2005, it was also given the title of International Airport.
 After you deboard at the airport, you will need to further travel by cab or a bus.
 You can also travel by train.
 For this, you will need to board a train from Jaipur Junction and deboard at the Bundi Railway Station.